 Case competitions enable one to develop skills in problem-solving, team-work, innovation, public speaking, and more.
 We hope that this event will provide students with an opportunity to experience critical thinking outside of the classroom, practice solution-based learning and multi-sectoral thinking.
 If you are interested in global health, policy, business, international development, or simply want a new learning experience, do not hesitate to register.

 All current University of Toronto students, including graduate, professional, and undergraduate students, are eligible to participate in the 2019 Toronto Thinks Global Health Case Competition.
 There are no limits on delegate age or level of education.

 No prior experience and/or education in global health is required.
 Please ensure that you have read the case guide prior to the competition weekend.
 Although additional preparation is not required, teams may find it useful to practice their skills using a case from another global health case competition.
 We also encourage teams to do an internal skills assessment and identify potential resources/contacts for use during the case competition itself.
 If you have any questions about preparation, please feel free to contact us at email@example.com.

 Past Toronto Thinks Global Health Case Competition topics have included:

-- maternal mortality in Afghanistan,
+- Maternal mortality in Afghanistan,

-- tobacco use among children in Indonesia,
+- Tobacco use among children in Indonesia,

-- and monitoring tuberculosis in Ukraine.
+- Monitoring tuberculosis in Ukraine,